emirariemir/Golden-Chat/README.md

-# au_chat
+# Au Chat

-A chat application for Golden Community Members
+A chat application for Golden Community Members, also its so cool.

 ## Getting Started